DanielMacura/IPK-Server/README.md

 ### Network Handler Class

-The class acts as a wrapper for the underlaying [Tcp](#tcp-class) and [Udp](#udp-class) Protocols and helps abstract away more of the connection details.
+The class acts as a wrapper for the underlying [Tcp](#tcp-class) and [Udp](#udp-class) Protocols and helps abstract away more of the connection details.
 The bellow provided snippet showcases its two classes.

 ``` c#
 private readonly string _mode;